OCA/partner-contact/partner_changeset/README.rst

 General case
 ------------

-The first step is to create the changeset rules, once that done,
+The first step is to create the changeset rules, once that done, writes on partners will be created as changesets.

-Addons wanting to create changeset with their own rules should pass the following keys in the context when they write on the partner:
-* ``__changeset_rules_source_model``: name of the model which asks for the change
-* ``__changeset_rules_source_id``: id of the record which asks for the change

-Also, they should extend the selection in ``ChangesetFieldRule._domain_source_models`` to add their model (the same that is passed in ``__changeset_rules_source_model``).

-The source is used for the application of the rules, it is also stored on the changeset for information.

 Finding changesets
 ------------------

-A menu shows all the changesets in ``Sales > Configuration > Partner Changesets > Changesets``.
+A menu lists all the changesets in ``Sales > Configuration > Partner Changesets > Changesets``.

 However, it is more convenient to access them directly from the